knikola-hpc/hpc-exercise/README.md

 Technical requirements
 ----------------------
-- Application needs to run on Tomcat (no other strict requirement, therefore following frameworks were used):
+- Application needs to run on Tomcat (no other strict requirement requested, therefore following frameworks were used):
-- web-service implementd using Apache CXF
+- web-service implemented using Apache CXF
 - as a web-framework Struts was used
 - for service layer and web-service consumer Spring was used
 - Maven is used for dependency management and build